HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 The procedure fails if just a single coin box is found inside the Backup Storage.

-If you own some of the restored boxes and you want to see them inside your wallet, you should add your secrets inside the config file of your node (before starts the node for the first time).
+If you own some of the restored boxes and you want to see them inside your wallet, you should add your secrets inside the config file of your node (before start the node for the first time).
 You can add your secrets inside the section Wallet.genesisSecrets by appending "00" at the beginning of your secret in case it is a PrivateKey25519, "03" if it is a VrfPrivateKey or "04" if it is a SchnorrPrivateKey.